 Analysis is guided by the need of the University to understand how it is employing its resources and can direct these resources towards institutional problems and opportunities.

+This is an internal survey conducted strictly at Memorial campuses.
 The focus of this study is the first year cohort entering each Fall semester.
 The survey is conducted during the last half of the following Winter semester.

+This is an internal survey conducted strictly at Memorial campuses.
 This survey focuses on students who have completed a program in Fall or will complete a program in the Winter semester.
 It is administered during the last half of the Winter semester.

 The NSSE is administered by the Indiana University Center for Postsecondary Research on a yearly basis during Memorial's winter academic term.
 Memorial participates every three years, having done so for the first time in 2008.
 It focuses on undergraduate students in their first-year and those in their fourth (or final) year of study.